Information about your visit

 Important tips to keep in mind:

 - Always arrive on time (or better yet, early) for any appointment.
-Remember, the Longwood area draws a lot of people and a lot of traffic.
+Remember, the Longwood area in Boston draws a lot of people and a lot of traffic.

 - Your physicians and nurses, along with the scheduling staff, will often ask you to bring documents with you to appointments like lab results, medical records or x-rays generated outside of Boston Children’s.
 Make sure you have these materials before you leave for your appointment.

 - For your first appointment, bring all of your child’s previous medical records from other institutions, including x-rays, ultrasounds, CT scans and blood work.

 Bring a copy of your child’s updated immunization record.

 - Often you can fax this information ahead of time.
 Speak with the program coordinator or scheduler.

 - Always keep your insurance information with you.

 Our transplant candidates and recipients benefit from the many specialties and services Boston Children's has to offer, such as: